cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

   libraries.
 Lmod needed to add a ``module spider`` command to address this, but no such functionality currently exists in Environment Modules.
-  If one were to use this in production, you would need to provide something similar to the Lmod spider subcommand, or at least provide frequently updated web pages or similar with this information.
+  If one were to use this in production, you would need to provide something similar to the Lmod spider sub-command, or at least provide frequently updated web pages or similar with this information.
 * This strategy involves the use of many more modulepaths than the previously examined strategies, having at least one modulepath per